cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 // non-canonical form ➔ ["Divide", 30, -50]
 ```

-**To obtain the canonical representation of a non-canonical expression**, use
+**To obtain the canonical representation of a non-canonical expression** use
 `expr.canonical`.

 A non-canonical expression may include errors as a result of parsing from LaTeX,